-^{0098-5589/09/\$25.00} $\ensuremath{\mathbb{C}}$ 2009 IEEE $\hfill Published by the IEEE Computer Society$ writing, the four systems had been in use by internal and external users for two years.
+^{0098-5589/09/\$25.00} $\ensuremath{\mathbb{C}}$ 2009 IEEE $\hfill Published by the IEEE Computer Society$

 Because the reproducibility of software production had not been explored previously, we did not have the necessary basis to formulate elaborate hypotheses and predictions and, consequently, the study is exploratory in nature.
 Nevertheless, if software production is reproducible, it should be possible to observe systematic effects of variations in the inputs to software production.
 Consequently, we studied how required resources and planned development processes differ given the same requirement specification and how these differences may, in turn, affect how software projects are carried out and the products that are developed.